pulumi/pulumi-hugo/themes/default/content/blog/observable-infrastructure-as-code/index.md

 We need to initialize Libhoney and send the correct "Honeycomb event" for every "Pulumi event."

-But let's start with getting one event into Honeycomb.
-The pulumi up event.
+But let's start with getting one event into Honeycomb: the `pulumi up` event.

 ```javascript
 const Libhoney = require("libhoney")